- February 08, 2020

 If you had to choose just one word to describe the duo Dead Horses, it might well be “personal”; nothing is off-limits when it comes to what inspires their sound and, maybe even more importantly, the stories they tell in their music.
-Based in Milwaukee, WI, the duo, Sarah Vos and Daniel Wolff, first started making music together in 2010; they cut their musical teeth playing at every opportunity that presented itself: farmers’ markets, the sides of busy roads, bars – so many bars – and any other place that would have them.
+Based in Milwaukee, Wisconsin, the duo, Sarah Vos and Daniel Wolff, first started making music together in 2010; they cut their musical teeth playing at every opportunity that presented itself: farmers’ markets, the sides of busy roads, bars – so many bars – and any other place that would have them.
 And through it all, they remain dedicated to what Sarah describes as “the most worthy of pursuits for musicians” – songwriting.

 From breakups to childhood memories, romantic entanglements and friends in trouble, Dead Horses tackle anything and everything that comes their way.
-Recently, they let us in to see how they think about music and musicianship and shared a song inspired by the poetry of Robert Frost from their 2018 release, My Mother the Moon, as well as a couple of new songs from 2019 during an exclusive in-studio session recorded at Beehive Productions Studios in Saranac Lake, NY.
+Recently, they let us in to see how they think about music and musicianship when they stopped by Saranac Lake, NY for a Folk Alley Session at Beehive Productions' studio.